I'd read somewhere that sometimes, it’s a good idea to work on two different projects at the same time...

 One must always manage one's expectations when it comes to first drafts.
 Same here: it goes in circles as it starts, looking for a direction before it finds its stride.
 And towards the end, with no idea where to go from there, it plants a little hook, an opening for an eventual story to take place.

-So They Left was just a snippet of untidy prose, but I kind of liked it.
+"Thus They Left" was just a snippet of untidy prose, but I kind of liked it.
 Something about it felt like it was working for me, because it fueled my creative juices each time I read it.

 But I wasn’t going to consider this a short story in its own right.
 To me, it was only a disconnected bit of narration, like someone introducing a story, maybe, or a kind of idea for a prologue, or something.
 In any case, I felt it could have a whole brand new story attached to it.